MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-redirects.md

 ms.collection:
 - Strat_SP_admin
 - M365-collaboration
+ms.custom:
+- seo-marvel-apr2020
-description: "Learn how to view and delete site redirects."
+description: "This article contains information on how to manage site redirects in SharePoint.
+You'll learn, how to view and delete site redirects."
 ---

 # Manage site redirects